USS Rinehart: Namesake

-Rinehart left a widow, Mrs. Dorothy Ruth Rinehart (nêe Dupuy) (1913 - 2009), who never remarried; and at least one known child.
+Rinehart left a widow, Mrs. Dorothy Ruth Rinehart (née Dupuy) (1913–2009), who never remarried; but who had at least one known child with LTJD Rinehart before he was killed in action.

 Construction

 The ship was laid down by the Federal Shipbuilding and Drydock Company, Newark, New Jersey, on 21 October 1943; launched on 9 January 1944, sponsored by Mrs. Dorothy Ruth Rinehart; and commissioned at New York on 12 February 1944.
 Later this ship was commanded by future football coach Woody Hayes.

 World War II North Atlantic operations

 Following shakedown off Bermuda and brief service as a school ship out of Norfolk, Virginia, Rinehart commenced her primary work as a convoy escort when she sailed to New York on 8 May 1944 to pick up the New York section of a North Africa-bound convoy.
 Arriving Bizerte, Tunisia, on 1 June, she steamed for New York nine days later with a return convoy.
-She made a second voyage from Norfolk to Bizerte and back to New York between 24 July to 7 September.
+She made a second voyage from Norfolk to Bizerte and back to New York between 24 July and 7 September.

 Rinehart cleared New York on 14 October 1944 for the first of five convoy escort voyages to ports in Great Britain and France.
 She sailed from New York to Liverpool, England, and back (14 October to 9 November 1944); from Boston, Massachusetts, to Plymouth, England, to New York (2 to 31 December 1944); from New York to Liverpool and back (18 January to 14 February 1945); from Boston to Le Havre, France, and Southampton, England, and back to New York (8 March to 4 April 1945); and from Boston to Gourock, Scotland, and back to New York (24 April to 19 May 1945).
 During this last voyage, she rescued a man overboard from merchant tanker on 1 May.